 Small Business Deal Advisors provides no-fee valuation reports.
-Click here to start your valuation today.
+Click the button above to start your valuation today.

 If you’ve considered selling your business you’ve no doubt wondered “How much is my small business worth?”
 Unlike public companies that have stock prices clearly showing the price of the business, private businesses aren’t as transparent.
 There are several different methodologies for valuing small businesses.
 We focus on determining what the fair market value is.
 Why?
 Because the definition of fair market value is: